 This goes right with [Chmod] as it is used to change the ownership of a file.

 du -h [shows disk space in smaller increments]

 du -h pantera [shows disk space used by the directory pantera]

 This is handy because it will show you what is using your disk space.
 It can give information about either files or directories.
 You can also choose whether you want detailed information or not.

-This command gives you a lot of essential information.
+This is another of the most essential Linux commands and it gives you a lot of good information about your system.
 It is especially handy if you are trying to figure out why your system seems sluggish.

 - gzip zipfile [compresses files to save storage or bandwidth]